slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Ideas are welcomed, execution is worshiped
 - reward system. culture is influenced by structure. give to the right person -->

-> *"The oldest and largest organisation in the world has only 4 layers of management, that’s the Catholic church."
--- Steve Jobs [1955]*

 > *"Don’t postpone to tomorrow what other people can do for you today."
 -- Warren Buffett [1930]*